Scholarship

 2. SUBMIT SUPPORTING DOCUMENTATION

-The following materials should be submitted according to the instructions on the MOLA Scholarship website, via email attachment to [email protected].
+The following materials must be submitted according to the instructions on the MOLA Scholarship website.
+If you have all of these documents at the time of the application, please submit them where it says “add file”, If not, you must send them via email attachment to [email protected].
 Please include “YOUR NAME – MOLA SCHOLARSHIP SUPPORTING DOCUMENTATION” in the subject line of your message, all materials must be submitted via email.
-If a candidate needs an alternative way to send materials (e.g., through physical mail), they should contact us for specific instructions by emailing programs@chicagomola.com.
+If a candidate needs an alternative way to send materials (e.g., through physical mail), they should contact us for specific instructions by emailing [email protected].
 Please note that applications will not be considered “complete” until all materials have been received.

-2) Letter of good standing from your current educational institution or other documented proof of good standing.
+• A letter of good standing from the applicant’s current educational institution or other documented proof of good standing.

-Please submit application and all supporting documentation by Tuesday, December 19th, 2023.
+Please submit the application and all supporting documentation by Monday, December 23rd, 2024.
 Please note that incomplete applications will not be considered.
-Recipients of the MOLA Scholarship will be notified at the MOLA Anniversary and Awards Event in the Spring, 2024 (exact date TBD).
+Recipients of the MOLA Scholarship will be notified in February 2025.

 Q: Does my recommender have to send their letter of recommendation to the scholarship committee email ([email protected]), or do I send it for them?